Syria: Transport

 Syria has four international airports (Damascus, Aleppo, Latakia and Qamishli), which serve as hubs for Syrian Air and Fly Cham and are also served by a variety of foreign carriers.
-Turkey restored commercial flights to Syria after the fall of the Assad regime.

 Syria has 2850 km of railways, out of which 1,500 km are out of operation in 2025 because of damage sustained during the civil war.
 The rolling stock is also in a state of disrepair.
 As of 2024 there are no international rail services, but high-speed rail in Turkey is being extended close to the border.
 The last train between Syria and Jordan operated in September 2011, and the transitional government plans to rebuild the Syrian section of the Hejaz Jordan Railway.
 The first trial run of a passenger train between Aleppo and Hama took place in August 2025 after months of renovation work, with plans to restore regular service between the two cities.

 The road network in Syria is 69873 km long, including 1103 km of expressways.
 The country also has 900 km of navigable but not economically significant waterways.

 Internet and telecommunications

 Telecommunications in Syria are overseen by the Ministry of Communications and Information Technology.
 In addition, Syrian Telecom plays an integral role in the distribution of internet access.

-During the Syrian civil war the Syrian Electronic Army served as a pro-Assad regime military faction in cyberspace and was long considered an enemy of the hacktivist group Anonymous.
-Because of internet censorship laws, 13,000 internet activists were arrested in 2011 and 2012.
+During the Syrian civil war, the Syrian Electronic Army, served as a Ba'athist-backed pro-Assad regime group in cyberspace, and according to Vice, were supposedly an enemy of the decentralized hacktivist collective Anonymous.
+Under Ba'athist rule, 13,000 internet activists were arrested in 2011 and 2012.